-5.3.2 In addition to the required broadcasts in English, NAVAREA, Sub-area and coastal warnings may be broadcast in a national language using National NAVTEX and National EGC services and/or other means.
+4.2.2 In addition to the required broadcasts in English, NAVAREA, Sub-area and coastal warnings may be broadcast in a national language using National NAVTEX and National EGC services and/or other means.

-5.3.3 Local warnings may be issued in the national language and/or in English.
+4.2.3 Local warnings may be issued in any l language and/or in English.

-5.4 "No warnings" message

-When there are no navigational warnings to be disseminated at a scheduled broadcast time, a brief unnumbered message should be transmitted to identify the broadcast and advise the mariner that there is no navigational warning message traffic on hand.

-6 COORDINATOR RESOURCES AND RESPONSIBILITIES
+5 COORDINATOR RESOURCES AND RESPONSIBILITIES

-6.1 NAVAREA Coordinator resources

-The NAVAREA Coordinator should have:

-.1 the expertise and information sources of a well-established national hydrographic service;

-.2 effective communications, e.g. telephone, email, facsimile and internet, with Sub-area and National Coordinators in the NAVAREA, with other NAVAREA Coordinators and with other data providers; and

-.3 access to broadcast systems for transmission to the navigable waters of the NAVAREA.
-As a minimum, this should include those described in paragraph 3.1.1.
-Reception should normally be possible at least 300 nautical miles beyond the limit of the NAVAREA.

-6.2 NAVAREA Coordinator responsibilities
+5.1 General

+5.1.1 All coordinators should conform with the standards and practices established in the Joint IMO/IHO/WMO Manual on Maritime Safety Information, as revised (MSC.1/Circ.1310/Rev.2)

+5.1.2 The coordinators have an important role to play in the promotion and overseeing of these standards in the promulgation of navigational warnings within its their area of responsibility.
+The coordinator should strive to be the focal point of any information affecting safety of navigation in their area of responsibility, as well as the point of contact of any administration within the area of responsibility on matters relating to navigational warnings.

+5.2 Common Repsonsibilites include:

-The NAVAREA Coordinator should:
+The Coordinator should:

-.1 endeavour to be informed of all events that could significantly affect the safety of navigation within the NAVAREA;
+.1 endeavour to be informed of all events that could significantly affect the safety of navigation within their area of responsibility;

-.2 assess all information immediately upon receipt for relevance to navigation in the NAVAREA;
+.2 assess all information immediately upon receipt for relevance to navigation;

-.3 select information for broadcast in accordance with the guidance given in section 4.2.1 above;
+.3 select information for broadcast in accordance with the guidance given above;

 .4 draft NAVAREA warnings in accordance with the Joint IMO/IHO/WMO Manual on Maritime Safety Information;

-.5 direct and control the broadcast of NAVAREA warnings, in accordance with the provisions of the 1974 SOLAS Convention;
+.5 direct and control the broadcast of navigational warnings, in accordance with the provisions of the 1974 SOLAS Convention;

-.6 forward NAVAREA warnings and relevant associated information which may require wider promulgation directly to adjacent NAVAREA Coordinators and/or others as appropriate, using the quickest possible means;

-.7 ensure that NAVAREA warnings which remain in force for more than six weeks are made available immediately to NAVAREA Coordinators, other authorities and mariners in general, as appropriate;

-.8 ensure that information concerning all navigational warning subject areas listed in paragraph 4.2.1.3 that may not require a NAVAREA warning within their own NAVAREA is forwarded immediately to the appropriate National and NAVAREA Coordinators affected by the event;

-.9 broadcast in-force bulletins not less than once per week at a regular scheduled time;
+.6 broadcast in-force bulletins not less than once per week at a regular scheduled time;

-.10 promulgate the cancellation of NAVAREA warnings which are no longer valid;
+.7 promulgate the cancellation of navigational warnings which are no longer valid;

-.11 act as the central point of contact on matters relating to navigational warnings within the NAVAREA;
+.8 act as the central point of contact on matters relating to navigational warnings within their area of responsibility;

-.12 promote and oversee the use of established international standards and practices in the promulgation of navigational warnings throughout the NAVAREA;
+.9 promote and oversee the use of established international standards and practices in the promulgation of navigational warnings throughout their area of responsibility;

-.13 when notified by the authority designated to act on reports of piracy and armed robbery against ships, arrange for the broadcast of a suitable NAVAREA warning.
-Additionally, keep the national or regional piracy control centre informed of long-term broadcast action(s);

-.14 when notified by the appropriate authorities, arrange for the broadcast of suitable NAVAREA warnings to promulgate World Health Organization (WHO) health advisories, tsunami-related warnings and other information which is necessary for safe navigation;

-.15 monitor the broadcasts which they originate to ensure that the warnings have been correctly broadcast;
+.10 monitor the broadcasts which they originate to ensure that the warnings have been correctly broadcast;

-.16 maintain records of source data relating to NAVAREA warnings in accordance with the requirement of the national Administration of the NAVAREA Coordinator;
+.11 maintain records of source data relating navigational warnings in accordance with the requirement of the national Administration of the Coordinator;

-.17 coordinate preliminary discussions between neighbouring Member States, seeking to establish or amend NAVTEX services, and with other adjacent Administrations, prior to formal application;